Lesson planning, although rarely a favorite, is one of the most critical steps in the teaching process.

 Template #5: Mini lesson plan template

-If you’re looking for a quick basic mini lesson plan template you can use as a starting point, we’ve got you covered.
+If you’re looking for the most basic lesson plan template you can use as a starting point, we’ve got you covered.

-Use our mini lesson plan template as a base structure and customize it for multiple lesson types, featuring the basic lesson plan components, including:
+Our mini lesson plan template can be used as a foundation and customized to fit multiple lesson types, featuring the basic lesson plan components, including:

 • Learning objectives,